 Students may not challenge any course in which they have received tutoring from a La Verne instructor, was formerly enrolled, or has audited formally or informally.
-Any student who has received secondary or higher education in a country where the native lanquage of instruction is not English may not challenge beginning or intermediate courses in this language.
+Any student who has received secondary or higher education in a country where the native language of instruction is not English may not challenge beginning or intermediate courses in this language.
 Any student who has received credit for high school courses in foreign languages may not challenge those courses at La Verne.
 In this context, two years of high school foreign language will be considered equivalent to one year of college instruction.
 First year language courses may not be challenged.
 With respect to these limitations placed on the challenging of language courses, CLEP examinations will be regarded as challenges.

-College Writing A and College Writing B Challenge Exam: Students who believe they can successfully demonstrate the competencies for WRT 110 or WRT 111 can pay the \$50 non-refundable fee to initiate this process.
-Traditional undergraduate students who desire to take the writing challenge exam will need to contact the Writing Department.
-Regional Campus and Online students need to consult with their Academic Advisor.
+College Writing A and College Writing B Challenge Exam: Students who believe they can successfully demonstrate the competencies for RCS 110 or RCS 111 can pay the \$50 non-refundable fee to initiate this process.
+Main Campus Adult Learners and transfer students who desire to take the writing challenge exam will need to contact the First-year Rhetoric and Writing Program in the Department of Rhetoric and Communication Studies.
+Adult learners at Regional Campuses need to consult with their Academic Advisor.

-Students who do not pass the WRT 110 or WRT 111 exam must enroll immediately in the class to earn credit for the course.
-Students who pass the exam can also request to obtain course credit for WRT 110 or WRT 111 by paying the additional fee.
-Students must contact the Office of the Registrar and the Office of Student Accounts to complete this process.
+Students who do not pass the RCS 110 or RCS 111 exam must enroll immediately in the class to earn credit for the course.
+Students who pass the exam can also request to obtain course credit for RCS 110 or RCS 111.
+Please see the course challenge section.

-Community Service Alternative Assessment: The Alternative Assessment provides those students who have conducted a meaningful community service opportunity of at least 20 hours with the possibility of demonstrating the achievement and mastery of the core competencies and learning outcomes of the CS 305: Learning Through Community Service course.
+Community Service Alternative Assessment: The Alternative Assessment provides those students who have conducted a meaningful community service opportunity of at least 20 hours with the possibility of demonstrating the achievement and mastery of the core competencies and learning outcomes of the

+LVE 305: Learning Through Community Service course.

 Portfolio submission for the Alternative Assessment must be submitted no later than one semester prior to graduation.
-Verification of satisfactory completion of at least 20 hours of unpaid community service, which was completed within the last year and not within the semester of submitting the application, must be provided.
+Verification of satisfactory completion of at least 20 hours of unpaid community service. which was completed within the last year and not within the semester of submitting the application. must be provided.
 With adequate supporting documentation, community service with the last two years will be accepted, but integration of the experience will have to be substantially present in the alternative assessment reflection paper.
 The 20 hours of community service must be completed at and documented by one non-profit organization.
-A submission for the Alternative Assessment assumes that students have reviewed the requirements and believe they have attained mastery of service learning outcomes that align with CS 305 and have reviewed the service learning outcomes listed on the Office of Civic and Community Engagement website:
+A submission for the Alternative Assessment assumes that students have reviewed the requirements and believe they have attained mastery of service-learning outcomes that align with LVE 305 and have reviewed the service-learning outcomes listed on the Office of Civic and Community Engagement website: